A simple Christmas Thank you.

 What she really meant, of course, was, “Are you going to thank me for it?”

 I recall as a child, like most, being taught the importance of ‘please’ and ‘thank you’ until it was engraved in my mind but my parents went one step further and always encouraged me to write thank you notes.
-I’ll admit I found this a chore and hated it with a passion and sometimes couldn’t even remember who the gift was from or what is was!
-However, on becoming an adult I thanked my parents as this task turned into a grateful practise and made me think about those unexpected small gifts I received and never knew I wanted.
+I’ll admit I found this a chore and hated it with a passion and sometimes couldn’t even remember who the gift was from or what it was!
+However, on becoming an adult I thanked my parents as this task turned into a grateful practice and made me think about those unexpected small gifts I received and never knew I wanted.

 |“Dear Aunty Mable, thank you so much for the Christmas sweater, it made a wonderful chew toy for the dog is beautiful and I wear it every day.”|